Skip to main content

 Narrow 16° HFOV camera sensor module with Sony IMX676 for high-precision imaging in traffic and surveillance systems.

-FSM:GO Camera Sensor Module with IMX676 Sensor and 16° HFOV Lens Highlights
+FSM:GO IMX676 Camera Module with 16° HFOV Lens Highlights

 • Sony IMX676 sensor with Starvis 2 technology